Free Programs

 Immigrants planning to study in American colleges or universities should remember that fluent English is required by most schools.
 Students who do not have a bachelor's degree from their own country will have to take the SAT (Scholastic Aptitude Test).
 Students at all levels must take the TOEFL (Test of English as a Foreign Language) exam.
 Books for preparing for these exams can be found in any library or large bookstore.

-Financial aid is available at many colleges for low income students who qualify - that is, those who are citizens or legal residents of the U.S. Applications are available through the school you are applying to.
+Financial aid is available at many colleges for low income students who qualify - that is, those who are citizens or legal residents of the United States.
+Applications are available through the school you are applying to.
 Much of the financial assistance is determined by income and other financial resources.
 The Financial Aid Officer for each school can best assist you with these applications.
 College courses for senior citizens-people over the age of 60-are available for very low cost at all state colleges.
 Senior citizens may sit in on courses but do not receive college credit for them.
-Interested senior citizens should contact the school they wish to attend or the Callahan Senior Center (508-620-4819) for more information.
+Interested senior citizens should contact the school they wish to attend or the Callahan Senior Center (508-532-5980) for more information.